-- a.
 Are there any buildings, structures, or sites, located on or near the sited that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers located on or near the site?
-If so, specifically describe. - A review of the DAHP WISAARD revealed no properties onsite that are eligible for national, state, or local preservation registers. - b.
+If so, specifically describe.

+A review of the DAHP WISAARD revealed no properties onsite that are eligible for national, state, or local preservation registers.

+b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources. - There are no visible signs of landmarks, features, or other evidence of Native American historic use or occupation on or near the site.
-A Cultural Resource Survey has been ordered and is waiting for snow cover to subside. - c.
+Please list any professional studies conducted at the site to identify such resources.

+There are no visible signs of landmarks, features, or other evidence of Indian or historic use or occupation on or near the site.

+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archaeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - GIS data from WISAARD was used to assess the potential impacts to cultural and historic resources on or near the project site.
+Examples include consultation with tribes and the department of archaeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

+GIS data from WISAARD was used to assess the potential impacts to cultural and historic resources on or near the project site.
 In anticipation of the DAHP comment that the project site is within the base layer, a Cultural Resource Study has been requested at the time of this writing.
-An inadvertent discovery plan will be prepared noting that during construction, if any artifact or human remains are discovered the project will stop in that area, and the city and owner will be notified.
+An inadvertent discovery plan will be prepared noting that during construction, if any artifact or human remains are discovered the project will stop in that area, and the City and owner will be notified.

 d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.
 There are no proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance of resources beyond following local, state, and federal laws, which may include an inadvertent discovery plan.